+The Project Owner should be the assigned project manager, or team member responsible for the outcome of the project.
 If you haven’t invited the project owner into your workspace yet, you can create and assign it to a virtual member for now, as a placeholder for the real team member.

 If you don’t have a deadline for the project, you can leave this field blank.
 If you do enter a deadline, LiquidPlanner can warn you if you’re at risk of missing your deadline date.